bioinformatics-policlinicogemelli/ALOA/README.md

 * **statistical_distance**: here is possibile to specify the markers for which you can perform the distance statsical analysis in *pheno_from* and *pheno_to*

 * **Cluster**: here is possibile to specify the parameters for clustering analysis as *pheno_list* if you want to specify a restricted list of markers.
 Two possible algorhytm can be selected inside config.json field *algo_method* for the selection of k optimal: silouhette score *s* or elbow method *e* (i.e. to use elbow method -> "algo_method":"e").
 *  To set the maximum number of clusters *k* field must be set (default k=10).
 Also three clustering algorythm can be applied on data: k-means *k*, spectral *s* and prototype k-means *p*.
 The setting can be done by add in *cluster_method* a string with the cluster algorythms of interest (i.e. to use k-means and spectral -> "cluster_method":"ks"). <br> ⚠️ The ideal pairing for silhouette analysis is spectral clustering, for prototype analysis it's elbow method, and k-means is suitable for both. <br> ⚠️ Spectral clustering algorithm it's not recommended for large datasets (~ O(n³) time complexity and O(N²) space complexity).

 *algo_method* to select the method to find optimal k value, *k* if you want to specify the maximum number of clusters, *cluster_method* to choose the clustering method (spectral, kmeans and k-prototype)

 * **Cross_pcf**: here is possibile to specify the parameters for cross-PCF analysis as *radiiusOfInterest*, *anulusStep* and *anulusWidth* (for more info about this parameters check [Cross-PCF](https://www.cambridge.org/core/journals/biological-imaging/article/extended-correlation-functions-for-spatial-analysis-of-multiplex-imaging-data/FB677F0E100658E36725C5B4A3944EB7)).
 It is also possible to to specify a restricted list of markers through *pheno_list*, to plot a single image with all pcfs with *all_pcf* or to plot TCM maps on ROIs settign *on_roi*

-* **Stats**: here is possible to set parameters for the statistical analysis like *sample_type* to define if the group is paired or unpaired and *p_adj* to set a p-value correction method.
+* **Stats**: here is possible to set parameters for the statistical analysis like *sample_type* to define if the group is paired or unpaired (Default:"unpaired") and *p_adj* to set a p-value correction method between Bonferroni, Sidak, Holm-Sidak, Benjamini-Hochberg (Default:Bonferroni).

 ### Input Folder Structure